-PHYSICAL EDUCATION Physical Education will develop skills in rounders, health and fitness, athletics and table tennis.
+2.4 PHYSICAL EDUCATION Physical Education will develop skills in football, rugby, netball, hockey, gymnastics and sports hall athletics.
 Students within games-based lessons will work on improving the quality of their skills, with the intention of outwitting opposition.
 Girls will participate in football and netball; boys in football and rugby.
-RELIGION, PHILOSOPHY AND ETHICS In the first half-term, students will be exploring what it means to be an atheist or agnostic in Britain today.
+RELIGION, PHILOSOPHY AND ETHICS In the first half-term, students will use a variety of sources (TV listings, local organisations, festivals, news reports, architecture, art etc) to explore the diversity of Muslim beliefs and practices in Britain and world-wide.
+In the second half-term, students will be exploring what it means to be an atheist or agnostic in Britain today.
 Students will explore the beliefs, practices and sources of authority for 'non-religious' groups and determine how far these groups could be considered 'spiritual'.
-In the second half-term students will use a variety of sources (TV listings, local organisations, festivals, news reports, architecture, art etc) to explore the diversity of Muslim beliefs and practices in Britain and world-wide.
-LIFE SKILLS The first topic this term is 'Health and Wellbeing' which will focus on alcohol and misuse and the pressures relating to drug use.
+LIFE SKILLS The first topic, 'Health and Wellbeing', focuses on alcohol and misuse and the pressures relating to drug use.
 Students will explore the use of over-the-counter and prescription medications, energy drinks and the relationship between habit and dependence.
-They will assess the risks of alcohol, tobacco, nicotine and e-cigarettes as well as how to manage influences relating to substance abuse.
+They will assess the risks of alcohol, tobacco, nicotine and ecigarettes as well as how to manage influences relating to substance abuse.
 In the second topic, 'Life Beyond School', students will explore the equality of opportunity in careers and life choices as well as different types and patterns of work.
 The topic finishes with a look at law, crime, punishment and criminal justice as part of the Citizenship curriculum.
+Useful resources to support this term's topics include BBC Bitesize, the Unifrog careers platform, and Young Minds (https://youngminds.org.uk/find-help/for-parents/parents-guide-to-support-a-z/parents-guide-to-support-drugs-and-alcohol/)